Powerlearnproject/se-assignment-day-2-git-and-github-Arolexwalex/README.md

 How Version Control Helps Maintain Project Integrity

 By keeping a history of changes, version control systems allow you to recover previous versions of your project if something goes wrong.
 Multiple team members can also work on the same project without interfering with each other’s work, wit th use of branching and merging.
-Version control systems also keep a detailed log of who made what changes and when, which is invaluable for debugging and auditing1.
+Version control systems also keep a detailed log of who made what changes and when, which is invaluable for debugging and auditing.